danceyoung/react-native-selectmultiple-button/README.md

 ### SelectMultipleButton

-You need to set the props **selected** for highlighting button'status and manage the data selected by **singleTap(valueTap)** event through hard coding yourself.
+You need to set the props `selected` as `true` to highlight button's selected status and manage the data selected through event props `singleTap(valueTap)` by hard coding yourself.

 ### SelectMultipleGroupButton
-You needn't to set these settings like using SelectMultipleButton,because these features are build in the SelectMultipleGroupButton.what you do is set the event **singleTap(valueTap)** for holding the value tap and the event **onSelectedValuesChange(selectedValues)** for holding the values selected array.
+You needn't to set these settings like SelectMultipleButton, because these features are build in the SelectMultipleGroupButton.
+What you do is set the event props `singleTap(valueTap)` to hold the value tap and the event props `onSelectedValuesChange(selectedValues)` to hold the array of values selected.

 ## Installation